 Make sure to use the Ligne d’Azur app so you don’t miss the bus!

-Difficulty of the tete de chien Hike
+The Difficulty of the Tete de Chien Hike

 From La Turbie, the walk to Tete de Chien would be barely considered a hike.
-I walked there in a skirt and flip flops without any problems.
+I walked there in a skirt and flip-flops without any problems.

-The only issue would be exposure to the sun, so make sure to wear sunscreen and bring water!
+The only issue would be the exposure to the sun, so make sure to wear sunscreen and bring water!

 If you plan to move to France or just want to understand the French better, definitely read this book or this book before your trip!
 Trust me, it will make your transition and understanding of French culture so much better.

 Best Time of Day to Visit Tete de Chien

 As always on the French Riviera, you will be hard-pressed to find a bad time to visit the Tete de Chien.
 However, I recommend checking the weather ahead of time making sure it’s a clear day and not hazy.

 If it is hazy, wait until just afternoon to visit when some of the haze may have burned off or be less visible because of the sunlight hitting the view.